-- Advancement of the Company's interests with shareholders and customers and in other strategic business relationships; - · Achieving the Company's financial results; - · Leadership inside and outside the Company; - · Contribution to the Company's product quality and development; and - · Advancement in skills and responsibility.
+- Advancement of the Company's interests with shareholders and customers and in other strategic business relationships; - · Achievement of the Company's financial results; - · Leadership inside and outside the Company; - Contribution to the Company's product quality and development; and - Advancement in skills and responsibility.

 Given the subjective nature of the criteria identified above, the Compensation Committee has not attempted to develop numeric measurements in determining base salaries for the NEOs.
 Instead, the Compensation Committee establishes base salaries at levels commensurate with the Compensation Committee's evaluation of each NEO's contribution to the Company's business success.
-Among the factors the Compensation Committee considered when establishing NEO base salaries for the year ended December 31, 2015 were: (a) for Mr. Fred Lampropoulos, the Company's 2015 financial performance, cost savings, shareholder relations, strategic business development, acquisition transactions and integration, product development, inventions and patent prosecution, international expansion, financing transactions, subsidiary development, risk management, manufacturing capacity planning and strategy, and shareholder value; (b) for Mr. Stanger, the Company's 2015 financial results, increased responsibility for the financial affairs of a larger and more complex organization, shareholder relations, oversight of the Company's cash flow and budgeting practices and structuring, accounting for and financing acquisitions; (c) for Mr. Birkett, the Company's 2015 financial results, increased responsibility for the financial affairs of a larger and more complex organization, shareholder relations, oversight of the Company's cash flow and budgeting practices and structuring, accounting for and financing acquisitions; (d) for Mr. Wright, responsibility for management of the Company's international division, oversight of the Company's international growth and sales, identifying potential markets for expansion and growth, research and analysis, development of the Company's international sales strategy, and budget management (e) for Mr. Justin Lampropoulos, management of the Company's marketing department, development and coordination of new product launches, market research and analysis, implementation of sales strategies and performance goals, and budget management; (f) for Mr. Stephens, management of an expanded sales force in the United States, implementation of sales strategies, managing the Company's marketing department, product launches, market research and analysis, and responsibility for encouraging Company growth; (g) for Ms. Perry, oversight of the worldwide legal obligations, including strategic relations, corporate governance, risk assessment, commercial and acquisition transactions, litigation, intellectual property, subsidiary development, regulatory and compliance, securities and employment matters; and (h) for Mr. Frost, conducting the Company's worldwide operations within the budget established by the Board, contributing to the integration of operations acquired by the Company and efforts to achieve cost savings in the Company's operations.
+Among the factors the Compensation Committee considered when establishing NEO base salaries for the year ended December 31, 2016 were: (a) for Mr. Fred Lampropoulos, the Company's 2016 financial performance, successful completion of acquisition transactions and integration of the acquired enterprises and products; cost savings, shareholder relations, strategic business development, product development, inventions and patent prosecution, international expansion, subsidiary development, risk management, manufacturing capacity planning and strategy, management development and oversight, and shareholder value; (b) for Mr. Birkett, the Company's 2016 financial results, increased responsibility for the financial affairs of a larger and more complex organization, shareholder relations, oversight of the Company's cash flow and budgeting practices, and accounting for and financing of acquisitions; (c) for Mr. Wright, responsibility for management of the Company's international division, oversight of the Company's international growth and sales, identifying potential markets for expansion and growth, research and analysis, development of the Company's international sales strategy, and budget management (d) for Mr. Justin Lampropoulos, management of the Company's marketing department, development and coordination of new product launches, market research and analysis, implementation of sales strategies and performance goals, and budget management; and (e) for Mr. Frost, conducting the Company's worldwide operations within the budget established by the Board, contributing to the integration of enterprises and products acquired by the Company and efforts to achieve cost savings in the Company's operations.

-Based on the Compensation Committee's evaluation, the Compensation Committee approved the NEO base salaries for the year ended December 31, 2015 which are reflected in the Summary Compensation Table set forth on page 19.
-The Compensation Committee reviewed the performance of the Company and the NEOs, which included the criteria described above, and established the following annual base salary amounts for the NEOs for the year ended December 31, 2015: Fred P. Lampropoulos, \$1,210,000; Kent W. Stanger, \$405,000; Bernard J. Birkett, \$500,000 (commencing upon his appointment as Chief Financial Officer of the Company in November 2015); Justin J. Lampropoulos, \$500,000; Joseph C. Wright, \$450,000; and Ronald Frost, \$400,000.
-At the time of their termination, the annual base salaries of Martin Stephens and Rashelle Perry were each \$400,000.
+Based on the Compensation Committee's evaluation, the Compensation Committee approved the NEO base salaries for the year ended December 31, 2016 which are reflected in the Summary Compensation Table set forth on page 22.
+The Compensation Committee reviewed the performance of the Company and the NEOs, which included the criteria described above, and established the following annual base salary amounts for the NEOs for the year ended December 31, 2016: Fred P. Lampropoulos, \$1,360,000; Bernard J. Birkett, \$500,000; Justin J. Lampropoulos, \$500,000; Joseph C. Wright, \$450,000; and Ronald A. Frost, \$400,000.